What is 3D Modeling? A Brief Introduction and Uses

 What is 3D Modeling?

-3D modeling is the process of creating three-dimensional representations of any object that can determine an object's size, shape, and texture through specialized computer-based 3D modeling software.
+3D modeling is the process of designing three-dimensional representations of any object that can determine an object's size, shape, and texture through specialized computer-based 3D modeling software.

 First, a wireframe is created, then it is converted into a 3D view with the addition of surfaces.
 The following are the critical building blocks of 3D models: